Dallinger/Dallinger/docs/source/dummies_network.rst

 Networks
 ========

-Networks are another type of object created by Dallinger, with their own table just like all the other types of object.
+Networks are another type of object created by Dallinger, with their own table just like all the other types of objects.

 .. figure:: _static/class_chart.jpg
    :alt: